ramiuness/dynamic-asset-allocation/README.md

   - Multi-asset convex optimization using expected log returns
   - Dynamic programming with CRRA utility and cubic interpolation
   - Wealth grid construction and policy extraction
 ---

+## 📌 Modeling Assumptions

+- The market is assumed to be **frictionless**, with no transaction costs, slippage, or liquidity constraints.
+- Portfolios are rebalanced without penalty at each time step.
+- Risk-free and risky assets are perfectly divisible.

+---